 - State and Federal Initiatives: In 2011 the National Transportation Safety Board (NTSB) recommended that all states prohibit drivers from using cellphones, the first federal agency to call for a complete ban on telephone conversations from behind the wheel.
 Although the NTSB has no enforcement authority as the federal government’s leading advocate for safety, its recommendations are influential in Congress and the White House.

 - The number of state legislatures debating measures that address the problem of cellphone use while driving and other driver distractions continues to rise.
 As of November 2014, most states have passed laws to address the problem of using a cellphone while driving.
-Fourteen states—California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Jersey, New York, Oregon, Washington State and West Virginia—plus the District of Columbia had laws on the books banning the use of hand-held cellphones while driving, according to the Insurance Institute of Highway Safety.
+Fourteen states—California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, New Hampshire, New Jersey, New York, Oregon, Vermont, Washington state, West Virginia—and the District of Columbia had laws on the books banning the use of hand-held cellphones while driving, according to the Insurance Institute of Highway Safety.
 Almost all of the laws have "primary enforcement" provisions, meaning a motorist may be ticketed for using a hand-held cellphone while driving without any other traffic offense taking place, according to the Insurance Institute for Highway Safety.

 - Also as of April 2015, 45 states and the District of Columbia (Mississippi effective July 1, 2015) banned the practice of texting with a cellphone while driving.
 Most of these laws have primary enforcement provisions.
 The Utah law, passed in May 2009, is the toughest in the nation.
 Offenders convicted of causing an accident that injures or kills someone while texting behind the wheel face up to 15 years in prison.
 The law does not consider a crash caused by a multitasking driver as an accident but rather as an inherently reckless act, like drunk driving.